rgrannell1/kea/README.md

 * be quick to write, debug, and run
 * make writing large programs easy

 In practice, Kea is a collection of higher-order functions and standard collection algorithms that abstracts over the difference between atomic vectors, lists and pairlists.
-In many ways Kea resembles the STL for C++, or Underscore for JavaScript.
+In this way Kea resembles the STL for C++ or Underscore for JavaScript.

 ### Installation